rajansh87/Face-Recognition-using-Transfer-Learning/README.md

 # Face-Recognition-using-Transfer-Learning
-#### A Machine Learning model for Facial Recognition by applying Transfer Learning on the VGG16 model over Imagenet data.
+#### A Machine Learning model for Facial Recognition by applying the Transfer Learning Technique on the VGG16 model over ImageNet data.

 ![](https://s3.ap-south-1.amazonaws.com/techleer/309.jpg)